jdbruijn/dotfiles/README.md

 $ ./install
 ```

-> [!NOTE]
-> These dotfiles are used with macOS Sonoma.
-So, there is no guarantee that these work on any other macOS versions.

 ## Usage

-To update the dotfiles locally, pull the latest changes from GitHub and run the bootstrap script again.
+To update the dotfiles, pull the latest changes and run the installation script again.
+The installation is idempotent, making it possible to use the installation script for updates as well.

 ```shell
 $ git pull
 $ ./install
 ```

+The Zsh configuration can be extended using the [`zsh/custom/`](./zsh/custom/) directory.
+You can place additional Zsh files in [`zsh/custom/`](./zsh/custom/) directory of the cloned repository, which will be synchronised to `$HOME/.config/dotfiles/zsh/custom/`, or directly in the `$HOME/.config/dotfiles/zsh/custom/` directory.
+Using either directory for the custom Zsh configuration, the synchronisation step of the installation will honour your custom configuration and not delete any of the files in this directory.

 ## Contributing